This is the story of how Hartley’s became the largest jam manufacturer in the world. It remains the leading brand of jam in Britain.

 William Pickles Hartley (1846 – 1922) was born in Colne, Lancashire, the only surviving son of a locksmith.
-He left school aged fourteen, and joined his mother’s small grocery venture.
+He left school aged fourteen, and joined his mother’s modest grocery venture.
 Within two years he was running the business, which soon grew to become one of the largest wholesale grocers in Lancashire.

 Hartley was an industrious man with a dedication to quality.
-Problems with suppliers led him to produce his own jam.
+Problems with suppliers led him to decide to produce his own jam.
 Full scale production began in 1871, with a staff of around twelve.
 The product was pure, containing nothing more than fruit and sugar.
 In the first year his output was 100 tons, sold to local grocers.
 Its high quality and keen pricing made it popular as an affordable substitute for butter.

 He was subject to great fluctuations of mood and these tended to vary with his health.
 At times nothing could thwart his amazing energy or daunt his radiant optimism.
 But when his nerves were badly worn or he was visited with the severe oppression on the top of his head, to which his friends at one period of his life so often heard him allude, this buoyancy gave way to depression and weariness.

 Hartley produced 14,500 tons of jam in 1907.
-Aintree employed between 600 and 2,000 people, depending on the time of the year.
+Aintree employed between 600 and 2,000 people, depending on the season.

 Hartley was the largest jam manufacturer in the world by 1912.
 The business was converted into a limited liability company in 1919.